Polarization as a tuning parameter for Floquet engineering: magnetism in the honeycomb, square, and triangular Mott insulators: Conclusions

 \subsection{Acknowledgments~}

-We acknowledge helpful discussions with Thomas Iadecola, Eduardo Miranda, Peter Orth, Paraj Titum, Thais Trevisan, Chirag Vaswani, and Jigang Wang.
+We acknowledge helpful discussions with Thomas Iadecola, Peter Orth, Paraj Titum, Thais Trevisan, Chirag Vaswani, and Jigang Wang.
 V.L.Q and R.F. and were supported by the NSF grant DMR-1555163.
+RF thanks the Aspen Center for Physics, under the NSF Grant PHY-1607611, for hospitality.